 The feed pressure gauge is an indicator of system operational status.
 Higher than normal pressures indicates the need for pre-filter service.
-Component Description, cont.

 Product Water Flow Meter

 The product water flow meter indicates the flow in gallons per hour.
 The reading is taken at the middle of the indicator ball.